Table of Contents

 We must increase research funding to achieve our Texas-sized potential.

 Texas’ economy ranks among the world’s top 10, with industries at the frontiers of energy, technology, finance, and aerospace.
-But given our state’s size and status as a global economic leader, our engagement in research and development falls short of our potential.
+Given our state’s size and status as a global economic leader, Texas has also strongly committed to engagement in research and development.

 Increasing sponsored research will improve our competitiveness on a national and global scale, as well as generate advancements that benefit individual Texans and stimulate economic growth.
 More specifically, achieving our research goals will help improve Texas’ innovation ecosystem and drive economic development and opportunity across the state.